 4. Use 'bookmarked' to find comments you've bookmarked

-If you've click the 'bookmark' icon underneath a comment on a particular step, it will appear if you choose the 'bookmarked' filter on that stip.
-Nobody can see what you've bookmarked - this is for you to keep track of the comments you find most interesting.
+Nobody else can see what you've bookmarked - this is for you to keep track of the comments you find most interesting.

 Link to a specific comment

-You can get the 'permalink' to a comment by right-clicking on the date, then copy the URL (e.g. ‘copy link address’) from the menu.
+You can get the 'permalink' to a comment by right-clicking on the date or time in the top right corner of the comment:

 When you paste the URL, it should look something like: